Find Me in Paris: Season 2

-When Lena travels back to 1905, it is reported to the time travel bureau that someone has entered the wrong century.
-It is then revealed that Lena was actually born in the 21st-century, but was sent to the 20th-century as a newborn.
+Thea has time travelled to 1905, and it is reported to the time travel bureau that someone has entered the wrong century.
+It is then revealed in episode 15 that Lena was actually born in the 21st-century, but was sent to the late 19th-century as a new-born.
 Lena and Henri become separated in different time zones, and write letters to each other throughout the season.
-Thea discovers the Time Collectors, and begins a relationship with Frank, using his time travelling device.
+Thea discovers the Time Collectors, and begins a relationship with Frank, and uses his time travelling device.

 Frank and Thea devise a plan to control Time Travel but things go awry when a rookie Bureau agent, Lex, decides to fix things without qualifications.
 She soon begins to interfere with Lena's life and causes problems.
 Whilst at the school, Lena joins Max in a risky dance that injures his knee.
 Max is ruled out for dancing leaving Lena and Jeff to fight for ownership of the BLOK.
-They decide to create one group and join the American competition series called, Dance Off.
-Later on, Lena is ready to return to her Time Period but then Travels to 1983 with, Jeff, Inez and Isaac by mistake.
+They decide to create one group and join the American competition series called Dance Off which Thea won a couple of years ago.
+Later on, Lena is ready to return to her time period but then Travels to 1983 with, Jeff, Inez and Isaac by mistake.
 Lex struggles to comprehend what has happened but then gets deleted by Captain Nico Michaels, a high ranking teen in the Bureau.
 She is deleted for unauthorised interference with Time Travel.
-Frank and Thea get thrown into 1905 and combining the powers of the Time Pieces Clive and Pinky are lost.
+Frank and Thea get thrown into 1905 and combining the powers of the time pieces Clive and Pinky are lost.